 This module introduces students to the various social media platforms.
 The students will learn the concepts and features of the different social media platforms.
 They will create rich media contents for an engaging social media site for social networking and collaborative learning.

 As part of their holistic education experience, secondary school students are frequently tasked with project work for the different subject areas.
-To help the students deliver their project work more effectively and efficiently, problem-solving skills and the use of technological tools will be introduced for the conduct of school project work, targeting specifically at the efficient collation of data, planning and scheduling of tasks, effective collaboration within a team as well as the use of visualization techniques for presenting the findings effectively.
+To help students deliver their project work more effectively and efficiently, computational thinking will be used to improve their problem-solving skills and technological tools will be introduced to conduct school project work, targeting specifically at the efficient collation of data and effective collaboration within a team as well as the use of visualization techniques for presenting the findings effectively.
 To simulate what students will encounter in real life project work, new constraints, requirements and considerations will be introduced into the project.
 Students will thus develop the confidence and persistence in working with difficult problems, as well as the ability to communicate and work with others to achieve a common goal or solution.

 ||Creative "STEM" Applications